Mwarssame/Mohamed-Warssame/README.md

 - Terraform-first infrastructure with guardrails.
 - SOAR/XDR Engineering for automated threat response.
 - Governance & Compliance (ISO 27001, NIST, GDPR, NCSC).
--**Home Lab Testing** – a safe space to break and build without risk — staying ahead of threats and out of real-world danger**
+- Home Lab Testing** – a safe space to break and build without risk — staying ahead of threats and out of real-world danger.